 This landmark event marked the conclusion of four years of digging beneath the capital on a project which will help to secure London’s energy supply for the twenty-first century.

 In February 2016 the project reached a major milestone, when the first section of this new high voltage cable was energised.
-Stretching from our brand new substation at Kensal Green to our existing substations at Willesden and St John’s Wood, the cables will provide the power supply for the new Crossrail project.
+Stretching from our brand new substation at Kensal Green to our existing substations at Willesden and St John’s Wood, the cables provide the power supply for the new Crossrail project.